How to Conduct an HR Investigation in 8 Steps: Everything You Need to Know

-Because an HR investigation can delve into sensitive territory, your investigation process must strictly adhere to relevant laws and statutes to safeguard your company and its employees.
-Ignoring the need for proper HR investigations jeopardizes not only the well-being of your employees but also the reputation and financial stability of your company.
-The consequences can be detrimental, leading to decreased employee morale, increased turnover rates, and potential legal liabilities and costs.
+Ignoring the need for proper HR investigations jeopardizes not only the wellbeing of your employees but also the reputation and financial stability of your company.
+The effects can be detrimental, leading to decreased employee morale, increased turnover rates, and potential legal liabilities and costs, according to SHRM.

-When Does HR Have to Investigate a Complaint?
+When does HR have to investigate a complaint?

 Many organizations choose to investigate every complaint they receive.
 Your organization is legally obligated to investigate harassment, discrimination, retaliation, and safety complaints.